torch-points3d/torch-points3d/README.md

 ```

 #### Minkowski Engine
-The repository is supporting MinkowskiEngine which requires `openblas-dev` and `nvcc` if you have a CUDA device on your machine.
+The repository is supporting [Minkowski Engine) which requires `openblas-dev` and `nvcc` if you have a CUDA device on your machine.
 First install `openblas`

 ```bash
 sudo apt install libopenblas-dev